What Is Schumann Resonance?

 - Who should avoid the device?

-- Is the claim about relaxation, wellness, or disease treatment?
+- Is the claim about relaxation, wellness, or medical treatment?

-- Does the page clearly separate physics from health claims?
+- Does the page clearly separate the natural physical phenomenon from the device-generated signal?

-If a product uses Schumann resonance language but gives no device specifications, the explanation is unfinished.
+If a product uses Schumann resonance language but provides no device specifications, the explanation is unfinished.

 Product Context